johnrm174/model-railway-signalling/README.md

 delay so point and signal changes can now be sequenced (to avoid overloading the DCC accessory bus on larger layouts which may require a large number of points and/or signals to be reset back to their default states)
 * Bugfix to the display of validation messages in the 'settings' windows on Apply/OK
+* Bugfix to Block Instruments sound file selection (due to breaking change in 'importlib' package)

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)